Constitutional history: Whig history and constitutional history in the university

 According to the final volume of The Cambridge Modern History (1910), Hallam's Constitutional History of England of 1827 contains the "authoritative Whig presentation of modern English history", and it "immediately took its place as a textbook in the Universities".
 The context is a contrast with the conservative History of Europe of Archibald Alison, which pointed to the French Revolution and the dangers of political change.

 From the 1860s there were in the English-speaking world professors of constitutional history, with Cosmo Innes at Edinburgh becoming one, by change of official title, in 1862.
-Francis Lieber was Professor of Constitutional History at Columbia College Law School in the USA from 1865.
+Francis Lieber was Professor of Constitutional History at Columbia College Law School in the US from 1865.
 He lectured on The Rise of Our Constitution.
 He recommended reading for the Bill of Rights 1689, which he took to be foundational for the US Constitution, from Edward Shepherd Creasy's Rise and Progress of the English Constitution, then Hallam's book, then from an annotated edition of Jean-Louis de Lolme's work on the English constitution, before the legal works of William Blackstone and others.

 With the work of Stubbs, succeeded by Samuel Rawson Gardiner as an author of British constitutional history derived from close reading of documents (traditional diplomatics), it played a central role in British historiography.
 During this period of "traditional constitutional history", the Second British Empire expanded, but its history initially was kept separate.
 The Whigs of the 18th century had often been supporters of American independence.
 Radicals of the 19th century distrusted imperial thinking.

 In the twentieth century, Gardiner's approach was attacked by Roland Greene Usher (1880–1957), and both Herbert Butterfield and Lewis Namier rejected the tradition.
 The interwar period was, however, still a time when the history of the British Empire was very largely taught through constitutional history.
 A representative figure is the historian Kenneth Wheare.
 Butterfield, who coined the term "Whig history" as a criticism, by the period of World War II saw the imperial or "Tory" history as inseparable from it.